 Venezia Restaurant on N. Carrollton Avenue has been slinging spaghetti for over 60 years.
 A fast favorite for many locals, this Mid-City eatery offers everything, from pizzas cooked in their original stone oven to thick steaks and fresh seafood, as well as other house specialties such as lasagna, cannelloni, and eggplant parmigiana, Venezia offers a huge dish of spaghetti and meatballs for only $11.95.
 That leaves plenty of cash leftover for gelato at Brocato's (another classic Italian establishment), just a few doors down.

-Two years ago, the beloved Creole restaurant Dunbar's reopened after a long hiatus.
+The beloved Creole restaurant Dunbar's reopened after a long hiatus in 2017.
 Before the levee failures of 2005, this popular eatery was located on Freret Street, and they were unable to return, but owner Celestine Dunbar spent the next 10 years cooking for the students of Loyola and vending at local events and festivals.
 Dunbar's finally reopened in a brand-new space on Earhart Boulevard in early April 2017.
-Although they are most known for their gumbo, seafood platters, and incredible cornbread, many have a hankering for Dunbar's spaghetti and meatballs, a $9.95 lunch special featured
+Although they are most known for their gumbo, seafood platters, and incredible cornbread, many have a hankering for Dunbar's spaghetti and meatballs, a $9.95 lunch special featured every Wednesday.

 When talking about New Orleans' classic Italian restaurants, one must talk about Rocky & Carlos.
 For over half a century, fans old and new have been flocking to St. Bernard Parish to feast on favorites such as their baked macaroni and cheese, thin-cut onion rings, and veal cutlet po-boys.
 But, for only $11.25, you can enjoy a huge dinner plate of baseball-sized meatballs atop a pile of spaghetti-all smothered with a sweet red gravy.